junyuseu/pytorch-cifar-models/README.md

 After training, the training log will be recorded in the .log file, the best model(on the test set) will be stored in the fdir.

+**Note:**For first training, cifar10 or cifar100 dataset will be downloaded, so make sure your comuter is online.
+Otherwise, download the datasets and decompress them and put them in the ```data``` folder.

 4. Test

 ```